Anas-hameed/Binary-Sentiment-Classification/README.md

 # Binary-Sentiment-Classification
-In this, we will fine tune a pretrained for binary sentiment classification using a stanford movie dataset
+In this, we will fine tune a pretrained for binary sentiment classification using a stanford movie review dataset

 dataset_url: http://ai.stanford.edu/~amaas/data/sentiment/